Defense Counterintelligence and Security Agency: Responsibility

-National Industrial Security Program
+National Industrial Security Program (NISP)

-DCSA administers the National Industrial Security Program on behalf of the Department of Defense and 35 other federal agencies.
+DCSA administers the NISP on behalf of the Department of Defense and 35 other federal agencies.
 DCSA provides oversight to approximately 10,000 cleared contract companies to ensure they are adequately protecting facilities, personnel, and associated Information Technology systems from attacks and vulnerabilities.

+Organization

+DCSA is organized into five directorates, each of which are led by a mission director and contain various subcomponents.